pkp/containers/README.md

 And again, you will need to reach your https://SERVERNAME:$HTTPS_PORT and finish your installation.

-Alternatively, instead of editing your .ENV variables, you can override them in the build call as follows:
+Alternatively, instead of editing your .env variables, you can override them in the build call as follows:
 ```
 docker compose build --build-arg IMAGE_SOURCE=local --build-arg BUILD_PKP_TOOL=omp --build-arg BUILD_LABEL=$(date "+%Y%m%d-%H%M%S") --no-cache
 ```

-Take in consideration `docker` won't read your .ENV variables, so you should use `docker compose` instead.
+Take in consideration that `docker` won't read your .env variables, so you should use `docker compose` instead.

 # Tag Naming Conventions